mrbinky3000/responsive_carousel/README.md

 ##To Do List

 - Make it so that you can choose which touch events library you want to use.
 Right now it requires hammer.js, but lets say you preferr swipe.js.
-- Automatic slide show option.
-Should be easy enough.
+- ~~Automatic slide show option.
+Should be easy enough.~~ DONE!
-- get-able property with the currently left-most visible slide unit
+- ~~get-able property with the currently left-most visible slide unit~~ DONE!
+- Infinite scroll / slide show

 ##Known Bugs